-The website for the Center of Southwest Studies immediately gives a sense of the organization’s large regional scope, from the logo image of the Superstition Mountains east of Phoenix, to the historic mining photographs of Ouray and Silverton, Colo.
+The Center of Southwest Studies website immediately gives a sense of the organization’s sizeable regional scope, from the logo image of the Superstition Mountains east of Phoenix to the historic mining photographs of Ouray and Silverton, Colo.

 Clicking around, you’ll learn that the Delaney library is hosting a children’s storytime, former U.S. Senator Ben Nighthorse Campbell is showing his art in the gallery, and there’s an upcoming lecture on the illegal 1917 deporting of striking miners in Bisbee, Ariz.

 Center director Shelby Tisdale told me in a 2016 interview that a mix of academic and public programming is at the heart of the center’s mission.